-Yuliya started her music education at the age of five at the Stolyarsky school-lyceum, a boarding school for gifted children in Odessa, Ukraine.
+Yuliya started her music education at the age of five at the Stolyarsky school-lyceum, a boarding school for musically gifted children in Odessa, Ukraine.
 She then finished National Music Academy in Odessa, Ukraine (with distinction), obtained a Master’s of Fine Arts degree at the University of California, Irvine, and received a Doctoral degree in Musical Arts at the University of Washington, Seattle.
 Her teachers include Craig Sheppard (University of Washington), Nina Scolnik (University of California, Irvine), Tatiana Shevchenko (Odessa Music Academy), and Eleonora Levinson (Stolyarsky School).

 Contact Yuliya via email: email@example.com